About the blogger:

 All opinions and ideas published on this blog are my own unless otherwise stated.
 I claim no ownership of images or videos published here; credit is given to the web source or copyright owner whenever possible.
 I am not affiliated with any studio, actor, estate, agent, or the like.

-All films and books reviewed are borrowed, rented or purchased using my own funds and of my own accord unless disclosed.
-Copies of films and books are accepted for review, but only under the condition of being able to provide a 100% honest review, and these posts are clearly marked.
-TMP does not accept sponsorships or paid content.
+All films and books reviewed are borrowed, rented, or purchased using my own funds and of my own accord unless disclosed.
+I do occasionally accept copies of films and books for review, but only under the condition of being able to provide a 100% honest review.
+These posts are clearly marked.

 TheMotionPictures.net was previously a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by linking to amazon.com.
 Links may still appear on the site (temporarily, as I work to remove them) but no longer generate revenue.